clowa/Detektivspiel/README.md

 # Credits
 The original software was developed by IBM.
 I have rewrite it in C#.
 The original can be found [here](https://www.ibm.com/developerworks/data/tutorials/dm0804moffatt/index.html).

-One of my teachers also write a lot of code of this project.
+One of my teachers also writed a lot of code of this project.
 She forces me to mention her.

 Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](http://www.flaticon.com/)